ubuntu/WSL/README.md

 This repository contains code relevant to Ubuntu on WSL.
 It builds on top of [Microsoft's reference implementation](https://github.com/microsoft/WSL-DistroLauncher).
 Head there for any documentation needs.

 # Issues & Contact
 Any bugs or problems discovered with the Launcher should be filed in this project's Issues list.
-You may alternatively submit them to [Microsoft's repository](https://github.com/microsoft/WSL-DistroLauncher/issues) if you belive the issue is not particular to Ubuntu.
+You may alternatively submit them to [Microsoft's repository](https://github.com/microsoft/WSL-DistroLauncher/issues) if you believe the issue is not particular to Ubuntu.
 We also have a page on Launchpad